 [rev. 7-99, extensively revised 7-08]

 B. STRUCTURE AND MEMBERSHIP.
-The committee is composed of eight voting members consisting of five faculty members representing at least four units, one staff member, two students (including a representative from the ASUI Fine Arts Committee when possible), and four ex-officio (non-voting) members to include one administrator designated by the president, a representative of the Laboratory of Anthropology, a representative from Facilities Management, and the Moscow Arts Commission Art Director, or designee.
+The committee is composed of eight voting members consisting of five faculty members representing at least four units, one staff member, two students (including a representative from the ASUI Fine Arts Committee when possible), and four ex-officio (non-voting) members to include one administrator designated by the president, Director of University Galleries, or designee, a representative from Facilities Management, and the Moscow Arts Commission Art Director, or designee.
+[7-19]

 FISCAL EMERGENCY COMMITTEE